zeroday0619/all-smi/README.md

 [![dependency status](https://deps.rs/repo/github/inureyes/all-smi/status.svg)](https://deps.rs/repo/github/inureyes/all-smi)

 `all-smi` is a command-line utility for monitoring GPU and NPU hardware across multiple systems.
 It provides a real-time view of accelerator utilization, memory usage, temperature, power consumption, and other metrics.
-The tool is designed to be a cross-platform alternative to `nvidia-smi`, with support for NVIDIA GPUs, AMD GPUs, NVIDIA Jetson platforms, Apple Silicon GPUs, Tenstorrent NPUs, Rebellions NPUs, and Furiosa NPUs.
+The tool is designed to be a cross-platform alternative to `nvidia-smi`, with support for NVIDIA GPUs, AMD GPUs, NVIDIA Jetson platforms, Apple Silicon GPUs, Intel Gaudi NPUs, Tenstorrent NPUs, Rebellions NPUs, and Furiosa NPUs.

 The application presents a terminal-based user interface with cluster overview, interactive sorting, and both local and remote monitoring capabilities.
 It also provides an API mode for Prometheus metrics integration.